-The discovery, development and commercialization of novel small molecule drugs focused on the cytoskeleton for the treatment of a wide array of diseases is costly.
+The discovery, development and commercialization of new drugs for the treatment of a wide array of diseases is costly.
 As a result, to the extent we elect to fund the development of a drug candidate or the commercialization of a drug at our expense, we will need to raise additional capital to:

-- · expand our research and development and technologies; - · fund clinical trials and seek regulatory approvals; - build or access manufacturing and commercialization capabilities; - · implement additional internal systems and infrastructure; - · maintain, defend and expand the scope of our intellectual property; and - · hire and support additional management and scientific personnel.
+- · expand our research and development and technologies; - fund clinical trials and seek regulatory approvals; - · build or access manufacturing and commercialization capabilities; - · implement additional internal systems and infrastructure; - · maintain, defend and expand the scope of our intellectual property; and - · hire and support additional management and scientific personnel.